 There are many types of rodents, but what they all have in common is that they tend to carry disease.
 That’s a major reason why keeping them out of your home is so important – it protects your family’s health.
-Let’s take a closer look at the steps necessary to rodent proof a home.
+Let’s take a closer look at the steps necessary to rodent proof a home and attic.

 In order to rodent proof a home the first thing you have to do is recognize what these animals find attractive about your living space.
 In general, they are looking for protected areas that are warm and have access to water.
 If you eliminate these areas, or at least remove the incentive for mice or rats to invade your home, you have usually solved the problem.